 With the cactus serving as a ubiquitous desert symbol, it’s fitting that the Colossal Cacti sculpture which debuted at the music festival in 2019 now calls downtown Indio home.

+The original sculpture consisted of seven rectangular-shaped cacti in varying colors and sizes that also resembled a skyline from a distance.
 Three of the seven sculptures that range in height from 14 to 20 feet were added to an empty grassy area next to the Indio Chamber of Commerce in January 2022, creating a whimsical and welcoming area.

 The sculptures are made of metal and include road reflectors that serve as the “spine” of the cactus.
 They were created by artist Andrew Kovacs with Office Kovacs design studio based in Los Angeles.

-Where to find it: Smurr Street in downtown Indio near Miles Avenue.
+Where to Find It: Smurr Street in downtown Indio near Miles Avenue

 Spectra | Indio